- 360° rotating camera with motion tracking

 Angee is a 1080p security camera that can pan a full 360°.
 For security, it detects motion using its 6 PIR motion sensors designed to monitor motion coming from all directions.
 It also uses Security Tags to protect your doors, windows, and other entrances.

-Besides being a security camera, Angee can smarten up your home using indoor air quality monitoring, voice control, and IFTTT integration.
+Besides being a security camera, Angee can smarten up your home using indoor air quality monitoring and voice control.

 Is Angee worth buying?
 On paper, the promised features look great.
 If it performs well, it is definitely a top contender.